 Students learn about government and law enforcement, investigative methods, safety procedures and psychology.
 Police officer candidates also gain communication and problem-solving skills.
 Many such certificate programs are gateways to 2- and 4-year criminal justice programs.
 In order to work as police officers, individuals must earn state certification by completing a comprehensive examination.
+In addition to state certification, prospective police officers may have to take a personal interview, physical exam and meet general fitness standards.

 Police Officer Certification